ANA announces a call for its annual Freedom of Information Awards nominations each July.

-ANA is now accepting nominations for the 2018 Freedom of Information Awards.
-The awards will be presented at the 2018 Annual Meeting & Convention evening reception, October 6.
+The awards are presented at the Annual Meeting & Convention each fall.
 Candidates can be nominated from the general public, or members of the media.

-Read the histories and backgrounds of past recipients in the list below.
+Read the histories and backgrounds of past recipients (below).

 The Arizona Newspapers Foundation began honoring journalists, legislators and others with the coveted Freedom of Information Award as a means to publicize the often difficult efforts to preserve free speech and transparency in government.
 Past recipients are listed below by year.